 A badly crafted LinkedIn can not only hurt your credibility but also project a bad impression to your colleagues and potential partners, which isn’t affordable on a platform where you’re constantly hunting for new opportunities.

 The good truth is that some people are sincere enough to abide by the rules and polish their profiles.
 Yet, they aren’t close to perfect.

-They make mistakes and lose their shot of creating an influence.
+They make mistakes and lose their shot at creating an influence.

-Fixing these would make your profile look just fine — better than it is.
+Fixing these would make your profile look just fine — actually, a lot better than it is.

 1. Not formatting the summary properly

 Even if the summary of your profile is flawless and written in gold, it remains ineffective unless properly formatted.

 Use symbols to highlight the significant points, leave enough blank space to let the reader breathe, use all caps to emphasize the headers or titles.